szdanieldev/swiftphp/README.md

 > SwiftPHP is a lightweight and modern MVC framework built with pure PHP.
 > It focuses on simplicity, performance, and developer control without unnecessary complexity.

-SwiftPHP provides a clean foundation for building web applications with built-in routing, authentication, localization, and configuration handling.

 ---

 ## ✨ Features